 Deposits less Withdrawals: Underwriting may review the business' deposits less withdrawals to determine an applicant's income.
 Sum the net income over the 12-month period provided, multiply by the applicant's pro-rata ownership percentage, and divide by 12.
 Transfers to an applicant's personal account do not need to be considered a deduction for calculation purposes.
 The resulting income should be reasonable for the applicant's line of work.

 5.10 Income: Bank Statements -Non-Sufficient Funds (NSFs)

 Non-sufficient funds (NSF) or negative balances reflected on the bank statement must be considered.
-Overdraft protection fees associated with a pre-arranged link to a savings account or line of credit must also be considered unless one of the following conditions exist:
+Maximum of five (5) NSF in the last 12 months.